 We have also mapped the straight line distance of people's houses from the nearest accessible natural green space (NGS) using the Natural England Accessible Natural Green Space standards (ANGSt).
 This analysis shows a lack of accessible natural green space in Bicester.
-Only Bure Park and Charbridge way meet the definition of a 'natural or semi-natural green space' over 2 hectares in the CSC 2011 Open Space Survey, and only 13% of properties in Bicester are within 300m of these areas (Figure 8).
-However, f the definition of 'natural green space' is expanded to include amenity green spaces and parks/gardens, of which Langford Meadows, Garth Park, Southwold Amenity Green Space and Launton Road Park are over 2 hectares, then 45% of properties are within 300m (Figure 9).
+Only Bure Park and Charbridge Way meet the definition of a 'natural or semi-natural green space' over 2 hectares in the CDC 2011 Open Space Survey, and only 13% of properties in Bicester are within 300m of these areas (Figure 8).
+In addition, it is debatable whether Charbridge Way should be included because although a public footpath runs alongside it, it is in private ownership and access beyond the path is not guaranteed.
+However, if the definition of 'natural green space' is expanded to include amenity green spaces and parks/gardens, of which Langford Meadows, Garth Park, Southwold Amenity Green Space and Launton Road Park are over 2 hectares, then 45% of properties are within 300m (Figure 9).

 No properties in Bicester are within 2 km of a large (20 hectare+) accessible natural green space, although if Langford Meadows, Mallard Way Green Space (including the community orchard) and Garth Park are taken as one linked unit, they add up to almost 20 hectares.
 Efforts to improve the natural character and wildlife value of these areas could therefore help to meet the demand for more natural green space in Bicester.

 The analysis also shows the importance of the proposed new 36 ha community woodland at Burnehyll, which would bring 8365 (43%) of the properties in Bicester within 2km of a 20ha+ natural green space, not including new properties yet to be built at Kingsmere (Figure 10).